 In an honour culture, which is still today the dominant moral culture in the undeveloped non-Western world, and some isolated parts of the nominally western world, often with strong agrarian roots and customs, there is high sensitivity to personal offence and retribution is sought personally and frequently violently, usually without recourse to the organs of authority, which are often ineffective.
 In the past duels were fought over matters of personal affront in many European countries and in the ‘Wild West’ of America.
 In the twentieth century, with the spread of effective law enforcement throughout the developed world such things became (and are now) largely restricted to the criminal fringes, to gang warfare, mafia strongholds and the like.
 Honour killings are still common in parts of rural Asia, particularly of women who are thought to have brought shame on the family honour, which are notably shocking because of the violent negation of such a close family bond.
 Though mercifully rare, these also sometimes occur in some Asian communities in the West.

-A dignity culture, which became the dominant moral culture in the West during the twentieth century, and also in parts of the non-Western world where systems of democratic politics and economic meritocracy became the norm, together with effective laws, policing and an non-corrupt judiciary, such as Japan, Hong Kong and South Korea, there is a relatively high threshold to low-level insult, a tendency to resolve matters non-violently such as through personal negotiation and appeal, and recourse only to authority in the case of serious or persistent offence.
+A dignity culture, which became the dominant moral culture in the West during the twentieth century, and also in parts of the non-Western world where systems of democratic politics and economic meritocracy became the norm, together with effective laws, policing and a non-corrupt judiciary, such as Japan, Hong Kong and South Korea, there is a relatively high threshold to low-level insult, a tendency to resolve matters non-violently such as through personal negotiation and appeal, and recourse only to authority in the case of serious or persistent offence.
 Such a culture is based on the notion of personal dignity, that is of a self-worth that transcends what others think or say.
 Many would have been brought up with admonitions like “sticks and stones will break my bones, but names will never hurt me” which aimed to instil a resilience to personal affront.
 Such a culture was also comfortable with freedom of speech, the expression of views that might be offensive, but also held to the idea of the self-regulation of speech so as not to be gratuitously or excessively offensive.

 As mentioned, this culture of dignity is, according to Campbell and Manning, gradually being replaced by a culture of victimhood, although this is likely to be largely generational.
 A victim culture returns to the high sensitivity and low threshold to offence of the honour culture, but in a society dominated by bureaucratic and administrative apparatus in every institution, recourse for redress for offense is to authority structures rather than personal overtures and the aim is reputational damage or destruction rather than physical violence and death.
 In the culture of the academy, in particular the humanities and the social sciences, which are overwhelmingly left-leaning, and from which this culture emanated, egalitarian aspiration means that deviance is highlighted and punished.
 The application of a variation of Marxist dialectic, categorising collective traits, such as within race, gender and sexuality, as belonging to oppressor or oppressed camps, assigns moral virtue to the oppressed as victims.
 This creates a perverse moral incentive to identify as a victim, as someone with little power or control over their own circumstances, who must appeal to authority for intervention and band together for collective action, such as protesting against those deemed to be furthering the interests of the oppressor group, often employing intimidation, vandalism and sometimes outright violence.